AdaptOR2021/AdaptOR2021.github.io/_pages/publications.md

 	title = {Cross-{Domain} {Landmarks} {Detection} in {Mitral} {Regurgitation}}, isbn = {978-3-030-88210-5},
 	doi = {10.1007/978-3-030-88210-5_12},
-	abstract = {Mitral regurgitation (MR) is a frequent indication for valve surgery.
-One of its treatments, mitral valve performed with endoscopic video recordings, is a complex minimally invasive procedure which is facing the problem of data availability and data privacy.
-Therefore, the simulation cases are widely used to form surgery training and planning.
-However, the cross-domain gap may affect the performance significantly as Deep Learning methods rely heavily on data.
-We propose to develop an algorithm to reduce the domain gap between simulation and intra-operative cases.
-The task is to learn the distance and location information of the points and predict a series of 2D landmarks’ location, the coordinates of the landmark were both marked on real and simulate dataset by the AdaptOR Challenge organizer.
-Our work has merged the data from both domains by using a relation heatmap generation algorithm, which can generate a relation key point heatmap based on the distance measurement of landmarks and explicitly represent the geometric relation between landmarks.
-The MSE loss function is used to minimize the error between the ground-truth and predicted heatmaps.
-We test our methods on a challenge dataset, in which the model has achieved a good F1 score of 66.19\%.}, language = {en},
+	language = {en},
 	booktitle = {Deep {Generative} {Models}, and {Data} {Augmentation}, {Labelling}, and {Imperfections}}, publisher = {Springer International Publishing},